viamrobotics/docs/docs/components/movement-sensor/gps/gps-nmea.md

 Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
 Click on the **Components** sub-tab and navigate to the **Create component** menu.
 Enter a name for your movement sensor, select the `movement-sensor` type, and select the `gps-nmea` model.

+Click **Create Component**.

 ![Creation of a `gps-nmea` movement sensor in the Viam app config builder.](../../img/gps-nmea-builder.png)

-Click **Create Component** and then fill in the attributes for your model.
+Edit and fill in the attributes as applicable.

 {{% /tab %}}
 {{% tab name="JSON Template" %}}